Vidir Textile Carousel

-This is the Vidir Textile Carosel, otherwise known as the road gets carousel, otherwise known as a Vinyl Carousel or Carpet Carousel.
+This is the Vidir Textile Carosel, otherwise known as the Home Deot carousel, Vinyl Carousel or Carpet Carousel.
 You’ll see these units in Lowe’s and Home Depot.
 They have rows of carpet, rows of vinyl.
 Usually a store has three of them, side by side by side and a cutter.
 We make the cutter for them as well, slides back and forth so they can cut product, unwind products.
-But you’ve got to think a little bit further than just Lowe’s and Home Depot.
 We also sell these to customers for, Awning Companies, Window Shade manufacturers, Upholstery, Boat Upholstery, Car Upholster, anything you can think of, pool covers, wrestling matt companies, Turf Field Companies, you name it.

 If there’s a product, a roll and these these these carousels go to you, this is probably Vidir’s number one selling product because it’s got so many different places that utilize it and they’re very cheap.

 The system can be anywhere shipped and installed, probably 15, 16 to 30 thousand dollars to get to get one pretty loaded up.
 So anything on a roll?
 A couple of things I need to quote it.
 I need to know the length of the roll.
 I need to know the outside max outside diameter of the roll in the course size and the weight to the roll and their ceiling height so that that outside diameter of the role in this picture, these are all probably twelve inches here.

 That lets us know how many how far to space the chain out for the carriers, so let us know how many we can get within, say, Sensa or 17 feet.